What is CEO Hacks?

 YES!
 All teams will not be complete on arrival.
 You can find someone with an idea you like and join their team.
 Coming together with new people with cool ideas is what makes hackathons awesome.

-You can pick the size of your team, however teams are recommended to be 2-4 people.
+You can pick the size of your team, however, teams are recommended to be 2-4 people.
 If you have any friends you know you’d like to team up with, make sure you mention each other in the relevant space on your application.
-You may meet people at the hackathon who are able to help you bring your idea to life.

 A good team has a diverse set of skills.
 Here are some people you may want to consider recruiting to give your team the best chance to win the hackathon.